-Helicopter accidents are primarily the result of pilot error, mechanical or electrical error and design flaws.
-One or more of these factors can influence the cause and severity of an accident and determining the exact cause of an accident will allow the victims to seek accountability from the proper source.
+Helicopter accidents are primarily the result of pilot error, mechanical or electrical malfunctions and design flaws.
+One or more of these factors can influence the cause and severity of an accident and determining the exact cause of an accident will allow the victims to seek accountability from the party at fault.

-- Pilot Errors— These can include failing to perform preflight safety checks, the misuse of equipment, miscalculating speed and trajectory midflight, operating the helicopter in adverse weather conditions and not being properly trained to pilot the aircraft.
+- Pilot Errors— These mistakes can include failing to perform preflight safety checks, the misuse of equipment, miscalculating speed and trajectory midflight, operating the helicopter in adverse weather conditions and not being adequately trained to pilot the aircraft.

 - Mechanical Malfunctions— Maintenance crews are responsible for ensuring that aircraft operate safely and in the manner in which they were intended.
-Not all of the problems can be detected and when equipment malfunctions or defects are determined to be the cause of an accident, it is important to determine whether the repairman was responsible for improperly servicing the aircraft or the manufacturer produced part made with faulty or defective materials.
+Not all of the problems can be detected.
+When equipment malfunctions or defects are determined to be the cause of an accident, it is important to identify whether the repairman was responsible for improperly servicing the aircraft or the manufactured part was made with faulty or defective materials.

-- Electrical Failure— The controls of a helicopter rely on electricity and are subject to electrical failure due to shorts in controls or wiring.
+- Electrical Failure— The helicopter controls rely on electricity and are subject to electrical failure due to shorts in controls or wiring.
 The electrical source can malfunction, the equipment itself could cause a short or an integral component could fail.
-Design flaws and lack of regular inspections of the electrical system can lead to these forms of electrical failure and those responsible for maintaining the helicopter could be liable for failing to detect an electrical in advance of a flight.
+Design flaws and lack of regular inspections of the aircraft's electrical system can lead to these forms of electrical failure.
+Those responsible for maintaining the helicopter could be liable for failing to detect an electrical in advance of a flight.

-If you or a loved one has been involved in a helicopter accident, contact Rosenfeld Injury Lawyers now to arrange a free consultation with a qualified helicopter accident attorney.
+If you, or a loved one, have been involved in a helicopter accident, contact Rosenfeld Injury Lawyers LLC now to arrange a free consultation with a qualified helicopter accident attorney.
 Attorney Jonathan Rosenfeld has handled numerous helicopter accident cases including the crash of an Illinois Department of Transportation accident involving three workers from the Illinois State Toll Highway Authority.
 During our meeting, we will review the details of your case, explain your legal rights and let you know how we plan to proceed with your case.
-We will perform our own investigation into the cause of your accident in order to determine who should be liable and how best to recover damages on your behalf and if we are unable to help you or fail to collect compensation on your behalf, our services and advice will be at no cost to you.
+We will perform an internal investigation into the cause of your accident to determine who should be liable and how best to recover damages on your behalf and if we are unable to help you or fail to collect compensation on your behalf, our services and advice will be at no cost to you.